sath-vik/active-continual-learning/README.md

-# DeepAL: Deep Active Learning in Python
+# Active Learning in Continual Learning Scenario

 Python implementations of the following active learning algorithms: